alkanes

 Image of an oil rig drilling for oil in the ocean.

 Crude oil is a fossil fuel formed from the remains of microscopic sea creatures called plankton.
 When these tiny microscopic plankton died they were buried in the sediments on the ocean floor, being buried this prevented the natural bacteria of decay to decompose these dead organisms due to the lack of oxygen present.
-Over millions of years the layers of sediments on top of the dead plankton built upon, this caused an increase in the temperature and pressure which effectively "slowed cooked" the remains of the plankton and formed crude oil and natural gas.
+Over millions of years the layers of sediments on top of the dead plankton built up, this caused an increase in the temperature and pressure which effectively "slowed cooked" the remains of the plankton and formed crude oil and natural gas.
 Since crude oil takes millions of years to form and we are using it up faster than it can be replaced it is a finite resource and it is highly likely to run out in your lifetime.

 The alkanes